Last reviewed on 5th August 2023 by Martin Alexander (Mortgage Advisor)

 While there are many different buy to let mortgages to choose from, getting approval isn’t always easy.
 You’ll also need to decide on the right type of mortgage for your buy to let property.
 For instance, you may choose to apply for a buy to let repayment mortgage rather than an interest-only deal.

-While buy to let mortgages are often more popular on interest-only, repayment mortgages also have advantages.
+While buy to let mortgages are more popular on an interest-only basis, repayment mortgages also have advantages.
 The type of mortgage you choose will typically be based on your investment goals.
-A repayment mortgage will mean that you’ll own your buy to let outright, which can provide you with an income in your later years.
+This guide will help you to explore your options before making a decision.

 What is a buy to let repayment mortgage?

-Benefits of having a buy to let repayment mortgage
+Advantages of a buy to let repayment mortgage

 - You’ll own the property outright at the end of the mortgage term